 Chris and I got our tired old legs into action, bought a map, did a bit of bike maintenance and headed off to ride the red graded North Face Mountain Bike Trail.
 Something we’d never attempted before.

-Thankfully the practise of the day before had paid dividends.
+Thankfully the practice of the day before had paid dividends.
 We got to the beginning of the red section and I felt that I was riding smoothly and with greater confidence.
 The North Face Mountain Bike Trail at Grizedale is very rocky, and reminded me of the bridleways we used to ride in days of old.
 This was long before we had the boys and before trail centres with their fast and smooth singletrack blue runs existed (which we’ve been riding a lot of recently since the boys found a love of mountain biking earlier in the year).

 I was making excellent progress when suddenly we got to a tricky bend and there were 12 kids and their instructors watching me and offering marks out of ten!!!
 Chris and I were like a pair of rabbits in headlights and had to get off and push – it’s rather difficult trying to perform with so many critical eyes watching you.
-Unfortunately we weren’t allowed to stay and find out how to ride it properly, so we headed onwards.
+Unfortunately, we weren’t allowed to stay and find out how to ride it properly, so we headed onwards.

 The riding on the North Face Mountain Bike Trail was incredible!
-I was definitely far more confident and capable than the day before, having had the chance at Gisburn Forest to practise difficult parts of their red trail again and again.
+I was definitely far more confident and capable than the day before, having had the chance at Gisburn Forest to practice difficult parts of their red trail again and again.
 I’ve also discovered that it’s much easier to ride when you can keep making progress and pedal at a consistent speed.
 It’s really difficult to tackle a feature on the trail from a standing stop, which is what so often happens when I’m riding with the boys.
 I even managed to complete two rock gardens, something I’d struggled with up until that point!!